Bounds on the conditional and average treatment effect with unobserved confounding factors: Numerical experiments

 \section{Numerical experiments}

-To complement the theoretical properties of the procedure proposed in Section~\ref{sec:semiparametric}, we examine the performance of the method using Monte-Carlo simulation and analyze real data from an observational study examining the effect of fish consumption on blood mercury levels.
-The Monte-Carlo simulations support the validity of the inference procedure in realistic settings, while the analysis of data from a real observational study shows that our semiparametric approach provides reasonably sized bounds on the ATE, smaller than those based on matching methods.
+To complement our theoretical analysis in Section~\ref{sec:semiparametric}, we examine the performance of the method using Monte-Carlo simulation and a real dataset from an observational study examining the effect of fish consumption on blood mercury levels.
+We evaluate two implementations of the methodology developed in Sections~\ref{sec:cate-sensitivity} and~\ref{sec:semiparametric}---one based on the sieve estimators studied in Section~\ref{sec:nonparametric-sieves} and the other based on gradient boosted trees fit to minimize the weighted squared loss~\eqref{eqn:opt}.

+The Monte-Carlo simulations support the validity of the inference procedure in realistic settings.
+We find that the semiparametric approach presented in Section~\ref{sec:semiparametric} accurately bounds the average treatment effect under unobserved confounding, when our assumptions about the extent of confounding $\Gamma$ hold.
+We show that by using machine learning to optimize the loss function in \eqref{eq:gamma-loss}, our method can scale to reasonably high dimensional data.
+Additionally, we show that the bounds on the ATE are tight in practice, and empirically compare their conservativeness to that of the matching-based approach from \citet{rosenbaum2014weighted}.
+Finally, we confirm our findings on a real observational study, demonstrating that our semiparametric approach provides valid yet narrow bounds on the ATE $\tau$.